 In recent decades, scientific studies and approval have led to a greater spread of awareness of the health benefits of the practice with agencies such as the British National Health Service (NHS) advocating for its use in the treatment of disorders such as stress and anxiety.

 There are entire books and courses devoted to mindfulness teachings, delving into the practice in a depth we couldn’t begin to approach here.
 However, a basic understanding of mindfulness techniques is easy to grasp and available to anyone prepared to spend a few minutes practising and developing them.

 All one needs to do to begin is to set aside some time to focus on living in the now.
 To observe the world around them as they go for a walk.
 To focus on the sensations of food as they walk past a restaurant.
 Even sitting quietly on your chair with your eyes closed focusing on the sensations of breathing is an activity where you can practice mindfulness.

 The key is to engage completely with the sensations of whatever activity you are doing.
 Whether you are looking at the patterns in the bark of a tree or focusing on the experience of water on your hands when doing the washing up, by keeping your attention on the physical sensations you are experiencing, you effectively shut down, temporarily the part of your brain that is focused on the past or future.

 When, not if, such thoughts return, the key is to recognize that you are and to gently push them aside.
-As with all training mental or physical, the more you exercise this the easier it will be to perform on demand, eventually allowing your mindfulness training to be an invaluable tool in coping with whatever stress life throws as you.
+As with all training mental or physical, the more you exercise this the easier it will be to perform on-demand, eventually allowing your mindfulness training to be an invaluable tool in coping with whatever stress life throws at you.